OfficeDev/Microsoft-Teams-Samples/samples/graph-channel-lifecycle/csharp/README.md

 - Modify the `/appsettings.json` and fill in the following details:
   - `{{ ClientId}}` - Generated from Step 1 while doing AAd app registration in Azure portal.
   - `{{ ClientSecret}}` - Generated from Step 1, also referred to as Client secret
   - `{{ BaseUri }}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok.
+E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.

 - Run the bot from a terminal or from Visual Studio: